 2. Plan for Your Safety

 It is important to feel confident and comfortable in your wedding dress or tuxedo, so a pre-wedding workout plan can be a great idea.
 While trainers were previously available to help you at the gym, many gyms are closed during this time.
 Check out your state’s reopening plan to see if your local gyms are open or opening soon.
 If they are not, many trainers have released smartphone applications that you can download and use virtually.
-Additionally, YouTube and trainer blogs are a great resource.
+Additionally, YouTube and trainer blogs are great resources.
 Make sure, above all, you are safe during your workouts.

 Give yourself enough time to safely get into shape.
 Fad diets and hardcore workouts over a short period of time will do nothing but burn you out.
 Be sure to follow social distancing guidelines if working out outside or in a gym.
 Wear a mask when necessary in order to keep yourself and others safe.